Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 Enter additional (secondary) keywords for which you want to optimize the orphan page.
 These keywords will also be used an anchor texts for the link.
 Once done, click Add variation.

 Note: Make sure to enter each keyword into a separate line.
-And if you enter them in the same line, make sure to separate them with a comma.
+If you enter them into the same line, make sure to separate them with a comma.

 Once done, review the keywords.
 Uncheck the ones you do not want and click Add variations.